Mushrooms

 2. Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
 The title of the poem is ironic as it hints about mushrooms but the poem is about the untiring struggle of the woman.

 3. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poet has used mushrooms as an extended metaphor in the poem to show the bold struggle of the women that how they suffer to win glory for themselves.
+The poet used mushrooms as an extended metaphor in the poem to show the bold struggle of the women that how they suffer to win glory for themselves.

 4. Personification: Personification is to give human qualities to inanimate objects.
-The poet has personified mushrooms in the poem such as; “Our toes, our noses” and “Perfectly voiceless,/Widen the crannies.”
+The poet personified mushrooms in the poem such as; “Our toes, our noses” and “Perfectly voiceless,/Widen the crannies.”

 5. Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
 “Our foot’s in the door” symbolizes the hope women bear in to hear for the future.

-Analysis of Poetic Devices Used in “Mushrooms”
+Analysis of Poetic Devices Used in Mushrooms

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.